mesmotronic/angular-example-app-embed/README.md

 ## Significant files

-- `index.html` where the application is loaded
+- `index.html` is where the application is loaded
-- `app.component.js` where the application is embedded
+- `app.component.js` is where the application is embedded

 ## See it in action